Yinfire1019/pde-console-6-99-bottles/README.md

 * A comment explains for loop ```e.g. for (                   ) { // count from 100 down to 0```

 ## First 70%
-Create a for loop that sings 99  bottles of Beer on the Wall (read down further for help).
+Create a for loop that sings 99  bottles of Beer on the Wall.
 You must use a for loop to print all 99 verses and the counter variable must be used as part of the print statement, e.g. ```println( i + “ bottles of pop on the wall … “);```

 ## Final 20%
 Be sure the above code is working perfectly before continuing.
 Your new program should print appropriate lyrics based on the user’s age and drink preferences according to the instructions below.